Visit Lagodekhi: 15 Reasons Why.

 1.- Connect with Nature

-Lagodekhi National Park is the perfect place to connect with nature.
+Visit Lagodekhi National Park!
+It is the perfect place to connect with nature.
 It’s untouched forest is one of the most unique of its kind.
 It is located in the north-eastern edge of the Kakheti Region on the southern slopes of the Caucasus Mountains bordering Azerbaijan and Dagastan (RF).

 Distance: 10,5 km, Hiking time: 4-5 h, Horseback riding time: 3 h; Difficulty: low-medium

-3.- Hike through untouched forest to the Black Grouse Waterfall
+3.- Hike through untouched forest to visit Lagodekhi’s Black Grouse Waterfall

 The trail begins from the Visitor Center at the official entry of the Lagodekhi National Park, located in Lagodekhi.
 The trail will guide you near the ever changing Shroma River at the slope of the Ninigori Mountain.
 As you follow the trail you will cross the river and walk through the old beech forests.
 You will also discover other tree species like chestnuts, maple and ash along the way.
 If you look closely, you may spot a few of the common bio-diversities of the park and discover many other tree species.
 Some include: deep green ivy, blackberries, huge black beetles, and a variety of birds.
 If you are really lucky, you may even spot roes, deer and wild boars.
 The narrow path ends at the 6 m high Black Grouse Waterfall.